redhat-appstudio/rhtap-installer/README.md

 * Helm CLI.
 * An ACS endpoint and the associated API token.
 * A GitHub Application and its associated information (c.f.
 [Create a Pipelines-as-Code GitHub App](https://pipelinesascode.com/docs/install/github_apps/)).
+Use placeholder values for `Homepage URL` and `Webhook URL`.
+* A GitHub OAuth Application (c.f.
+[Creating an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app)).
+Use placeholder values for `Homepage URL` and `Authorization Callback URL`.

 ## CLI